 KLP applies the volatility adjustment described in Article 3(2) of the Solvency II Regulation.
 The volatility adjustment rate curve provides a mark-up in the risk-free market interest rate.
 This means that the obligations will be lower than they would have been without this adjustment.
 The effect depends on the amount of the markup.
-The adjustment as at 31.12.2023 represents an interest mark-up of 0.27 percentage points for the first ten years, after which it decreases.
+The adjustment as at 31.12.2024 represents an interest mark-up of 0.46 percentage points for the first ten years, after which it decreases.
 The effect is shown for KLP, as the Group's technical provisions are dominated by the parent company and KLP Skadeforsikring AS does not apply any volatility adjustment in its calculations.

+Figure 3: EIOPA's interest rate curve with and without volatility adjustment at 31.12.2024

-Figure 3: EIOPA's interest rate curve with and without volatility adjustment at 31.12.2023 provisions for the KLP Group.
+Figure 4: EIOPA's interest rate curve with and without volatility adjustment at 31.12.2023

+Table 9: Effect of utilising volatility adjustment and transitional rules for technical provisions for the KLP Group.
 Amounts in NOK billions.

-Figure 4: EIOPA's interest rate curve with and without volatility adjustment at 31.12.2022

-Table 9: Effect of utilising volatility adjustment and transitional rules for technical

-2023 With the use of volatility adjustment Without the use of volatility adjustment Difference
+2024 With the use of volatility adjustment Without the use of volatility adjustment Difference

-Technical provisions 717.0 716.9 0.1
+Technical provisions 791.3 791.0 0.2

-Solvency Capital Requirement 17.3 17.6 -0.3
+Solvency Capital Requirement 17.8 18.3 -0.5

-Eligible Tier 1 and 2 capital to cover the SCR 49.2 49.5 -0.3
+Eligible Tier 1 and 2 capital to cover the SCR 52.8 53.3 -0.5

-Capital adequacy 284 % 281 % 3 %
+Capital adequacy 297 % 292 % 5 %

-Minimum required to meet the Solvency -

-Capital Requirement for the Group 4.7 5.6 0.9